Security force assistance

-Security Force Assistance (SFA) is an American term for United States military advisor assistance with "training, equipping and advising allied or 'partner' militaries to enable them to defend themselves without 100,000 Americans on the ground to do it for them."
+Security Force Assistance (SFA) a term originating in the United States Armed Forces for military adviser assistance with "training, equipping and advising allied or 'partner' militaries to enable them to defend themselves without 100,000 Americans on the ground to do it for them."

 SFA is used when improving the security of the host country aligns with the national interests of the donor country.
-It may be used alongside or instead of larger commitments of the donor country's military personnel and material.
+It may be used alongside or instead of larger commitments of the donor country's military personnel and matériel.
 This means SFA can provide an alternative to large-scale operations if a war becomes controversial or politically difficult.

-Definition

-US Army Field Manual 3-07.1 defines SFA as "the unified action to generate, employ, and sustain local, host nation, or regional security forces in support of a legitimate authority" and says it can be applied to any organization "that provide(s) security for a host nation and its relevant population or support a regional security organization's mission".
+Given the ending of the wars in Afghanistan and Iraq, with US-led multinational missions to train and equip the militaries of weak states for counterinsurgency and counterterrorism purposes, the US (and many other Western militaries) have increasingly shifted towards SFA programs that make host-nation security force more capable of conducting Large Scale Combat Operations.

+Definitions

+US Army Field Manual 3-07.1 defines SFA as:

+Allied Joint Publication-3.16 defines SFA as:

+Joint Publication 3-20, Security Cooperation, defines SFA as:

+Distinction

 SFA is linked to, though distinct from, Foreign Internal Defense (FID).
 It is a common misconception that the two are the same.
 One difference between the two is that FID is chiefly smaller-scale and the domain of Special Operations Forces (SOF), and SFA is chiefly larger-scale and the domain of conventional forces, but neither exclusively so.
 Differences may also be found in that FID is a tactical mission of irregular warfare (IW), giving focus on the local population facing internal threats, whereas SFA is an operational or strategic mission that falls under conventional warfare and focuses on state-level forces that may be both internal and external.
 Where FID was carried out for decades by special operations forces during the Cold War, the United States developed SFA beginning in about 2006.
-Given the relative youth of the concept of SFA, and that the experiences of SOF with FID would inform the practice of SFA during its infancy, one can understand there would likely be difficulty in distinguishing the two until SFA has matured in and of itself.